List of power stations in Missouri

 This is a list of electricity-generating power stations in the U.S. state of Missouri.
-In 2020, Missouri had a total summer capacity of 21,994 MW through all of its power plants, and a net generation of 72,568 GWh.
-The corresponding electrical energy generation mix was 71.1% coal, 11.7% nuclear, 9.8% natural gas, 3.7% wind, 3.3% hydroelectric, 0.2% biomass, 0.1% solar, and 0.1% petroleum.
+In 2023, Missouri had a total summer capacity of 21,172 MW through all of its power plants, and a net generation of 66,703 GWh.
+In 2024, the state's electrical energy generation mix was 57.2% coal, 15.5% nuclear, 15.1% natural gas, 10% wind, 1.5% hydroelectric, 0.3% solar, 0.2% petroleum, and 0.2% biomass.
+Small-scale solar, which includes customer-owned photovoltaic panels, delivered an additional net 762 GWh of energy to the state's electrical grid in 2024.
+This was more than three times the amount generated by Missouri's utility-scale photovoltaic plants.

-According to the U.S. Energy Information Administration, the following were the top ten plants in Missouri in 2014 by amount of power produced:
+Nuclear power stations

+Fossil-fuel power stations

+Data from the U.S. Energy Information Administration.